smashflashtech/Project-BeerPong/README.md

 ![final-results-b](./final-result-b.png)

 ### User Stories & Wireframes
-The planning materials used to build this app.
-* On the users turn, the use must wash the ball before they select a target.
+On the users turn, the use must wash the ball before they select a target.
 If they don't wash the ball a reminder will pop up to let them know they must wash the ball first.
 Once a target is selected the user clicks a button to see what happens.
 The ball either misses, hits the cup they aimed for, or bounces off that cup and lands in another cup.
 On the computers turn, the user clicks to see what happens.
 The application automatically calculates the target, takes aim, and results in one of possible consequences of the ball.
 The first player, the use or the computer, to knock out all 10 cups on their opponents side wins!

 ![wireframe 1](./beerpong-wirefram3.png)